hitchyjs/hitchyjs.github.io/src/bootstrap.md

 * `this.data` is an initially empty object available to store arbitrary data associated with current request e.g. to collect session data in early policy-related routing processors so its availale in later routing processors.

 Any routing target might return promise to delay further processing. **In policy-related routing returning promises is available if method isn't taking third parameter mentioned above (`next`).**

-## Meta Data

-All meta data of a hitchy component is provided in file `hitchy.json` found in root folder of component.
-The file contains JSON-encoded object with a selection of all optional properties:

-### role

-This property takes string providing the current component's internal name.
-This is derived from basename of its containing folder.
-By explicitly providing role here component might declare to fill certain role.
-This is useful to promote the component for replacing another one.

-### dependencies

-This optional list of strings lists all roles of hitchy components this current component depends on.
-This list is used to ensure all required components are available.
-In addition it affects the order of bootstrapping components.